-North Atlantic Right Whale Area to be Avoided/Critical Habitat (SARA) Location Approximately 3318 km2 located in Roseway Basin between Baccaro and Browns Banks.
+Location Approximately 3318 km 2 located in Roseway Basin between Baccaro and Browns Banks.
 Designation and Administration In 1993, Roseway Basin was designated as a conservation area for right whales (Brown et al. 2009).
 In 2007 Transport Canada submitted a proposal to the International Maritime Organization (IMO) for the designation of a recommend seasonal Area to be Avoided (ATBA) by ships 300 gross tonnage and upwards in transit during the period of 1 June through 31 December in order to significantly reduce the risk of ship strikes of the highly endangered North Atlantic right whale.
 This was adopted by IMO in 2007 and implemented in May 2008 (IMO 2007; Brown et al. 2009).
 The North Atlantic right whale is listed as an endangered species on Schedule 1 of SARA.
 The Recovery Strategy for the North Atlantic Right Whale (Eubalaena glacialis) in Atlantic Canadian Waters (Brown et al. 2009) adopts the designated ATBA as provisional boundaries for a critical habitat designation under SARA.
-Research is ongoing to refine these boundaries. • Right whales have shown an affinity for edges of banks and basins, upwellings and thermal fronts, and appear to be highly dependent on a narrow range of prey (e.g. , Calanoid copepods) (Brown et al. 2009).
-Ecological Significance • Roseway Basin is an important area of right whale aggregation where right whales have been observed feeding and socializing in the summer and autumn months.
-Right whale abundance and stage C5 Calanus finmarchicus concentrations peak during this time (Brown et al. 2009). • Research is ongoing to evaluate prey distribution in Roseway Basin to refine critical habitat boundaries (Brown et al. 2009). • On average 17 whales (range 0 - 117) are sighted in the Roseway Basin habitat annually and these remain in the habitat for an average of 136.4 (±70.9) days in any given year (Vanderlaan 2009).
-Northeast Channel Coral Conserv Northeast Channel Coral Conservation Area Location Approximately 424 km2 in the Northeast Channel, east of Georges Bank.
+Ecological Significance Right whales have shown an affinity for edges of banks and basins, upwellings and thermal fronts, and appear be highly dependent on a narrow range of prey (e.g., Calanoid copepods) (Brown et al. 2009).
+Roseway Basin is an important area of right whale aggregation where right whales have been observed feedin and socializing in the summer and autumn months.
+Right whale abundance and stage C5 Calanus finmarchic concentrations peak during this time (Brown et al. 2009).
+Research is ongoing to evaluate prey distribution in Roseway Basin to refine critical habitat boundaries (Brown al. 2009).
+On average 17 whales (range 0 - 117) are sighted in the Roseway Basin habitat annually and these remain in t habitat for an average of 136.4 (±70.9) days in any given year (Vanderlaan 2009).
+Northeast Channel Coral Co nservation Area Location Approximately 424 km 2 in the Northeast Channel, east of Georges Bank.